gorjessbbyx3/HISecurityCRM/replit.md

 ### Backend
 - Express.js server with TypeScript
-- Replit OpenID Connect authentication
+- JWT-based authentication with bcrypt
-- PostgreSQL database with Drizzle ORM
+- In-memory storage system (no database)
-- Session management with connect-pg-simple
+- WebSocket support for real-time updates

 ### Frontend
 - React with TypeScript